Who are the victims of the Bayesian yacht sinking?

 “His ideas and his personal vision were a powerful contribution to science and technology in both Britain and globally.”

-He became a fellow of the Royal Academy of Engineering in 2008, which paid tribute for his “active role” as a “mentor, donor and former council member”.
-He was an inaugural member of the enterprise committee.
+He became a fellow of the Royal Academy of Engineering in 2008, which paid tribute to his “active role” as a “mentor, donor and former council member”.
+Mr Lynch was an inaugural member of the enterprise committee.

 On Thursday, the technology industry group TechUK also described him as “a hugely significant and pioneering figure in the UK technology sector”.